.NET HELP

 3. Customize Print Settings

-IronPrint provides various print settingss that allow granular control over the printing document.
+IronPrint provides various print settings that allow granular control over printing the document.

 using IronPrint;